 Standard Female Grab Area: When a thief steals Ed's watch, they spend most of a chapter chasing her through the city.
 She vaults over walls and bounces off pillars Ed throws up, and when Al transmutes the ground around her into a birdcage, she just kicks her way out.
 She's stopped by Winry grabbing her wrist.

-The Stinger: These cruelly start showing up occasionally partway into the anime, starting at episode 28.
+The Stinger: These cruelly start showing up occasionally partway into the anime, starting at episode 28 and ending with episode 46.
 They are often plot-relevant, and if you miss The Stinger you may wind up very confused at the beginning of the next episode.

 Ed, who got away with the loss of just an arm and a leg while Al lost his whole body.